octobercms/docs/3.x/cms/ajax/hot-controls.md

 ## Registering an Observable Control

 ::: aside
-This function is idempotent, so calling it multiple times will take the first seen definition.
+This function can be called multiple times and it will take the **last seen definition**.
 :::

 In its basic form, the `oc.registerControl` JavaScript function is used to define a unique control name (first argument) and class definition (second argument) that extends the `oc.ControlBase` base class.